url-it/PhysiCell_Training_Apps/README.md

 ## Installation

 No installation is required.
 All apps utlitze Google Colab, which is a free cloud-based Jupyter notebook environment.
-To run an app, you may simply copy the URL of the app and paste it into the Colab notebook URL field, specifically the Github option, highlighted in yellow.
+To run an app, you may simply copy the URL of the app and paste it into the Colab notebook URL field, specifically the Github option.

 ![Colab](assets/colab_starter_page.png)